MANISH-CHOUHAN/100DaysOfCode/Dfuck/README.md

 # Deepak Choudhary
 # New Year Resolution
+I am very new in Programming and at this 1-1-2019 new year I start Coding .
+I hope Day by Day i will increase my potential .

 ### Day 1
 Today I learnt about Git and Github . it is Tough in Biggning.